microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 2. Open your terminal and type 'az login' in the command line.
 3. Login with the microsoft account
 4. Open the GitHub Copilot chat in your local VS Code
-5. Authorise skillable lab to give access to github
+5. Authorise the skillable lab to give access to github
 6. Switch Copilot to agent mode and select 'Claude 3.5' or 'Claude 3.7':

    ![Switch to Agent Mode](InstructionImages/Build2025Images/MCPAgent.jpg)